 Kool-Aid Sugar-Sweetened Soft Drink Mix Lays potato chips Oreos Sweet Spiced Chili Doritos Swedish Fish Strawberry Pop Tarts Goya Flan

 In addition to these "accidentally" vegan foods there are a plethora of new vegan cheeses, meat substitutes, prepared foods and restaurants that have vegan foods that aren’t always the healthiest choices (can anyone say french fries with vegan ranch)??
-Now I will qualify that I think that these foods are certainly better for the planet and much kinder to animals, but they may not, in fact, be good for our bodies.
-I'm not saying I never have them or that there is no place for them.
+Now I will qualify that I think that these foods are certainly better for the planet and much kinder to animals, but they may not, in fact, be the best thing to put in our bodies.
+I'm not saying I never have them, or that there is no place for them.
 Some people when they make the switch have some big time cravings for cheese or meat and these can fill that void if used judiciously.
 They are not as addicting as their meaty/cheesy counterparts, so they can serve as a means to get off of the meat and cheese train.
 A step down so to speak.
 It is when they become a frequent staple that it becomes more of a problem.

-Faux Meat Galore There are tons of meat substitutes out there and we as a family have them occasionally.
+Faux Meat Galore There are tons of meat substitutes out there.
 Fake chicken patties made from mycoprotein (there’s a fungus amongus), burgers made from processed gluten, and soy taco meat fill the freezers in the natural food and regular supermarkets.
 The nutrition in a store-bought veggie burger compared to a homemade bean and sweet potato burger pales in comparison.
-A newcomer to this huge new market is pea protein, and it seems like it may be a touch healthier, but it shows up in processed foods, which we should avoid, so I am not throwing any gold stars at it.
+A newcomer to this huge new market is pea protein, and it seems like it may be healthier, but it shows up in processed foods, which we should avoid, so I am not throwing any gold stars at it.

 To Soy or Not to Soy?